FabioMGiacomini/Single-Post-Meta-Description/single-post-meta-description/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/single-post-meta-description` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->single-post-meta-description screen to configure the plugin
+1. Use the Single Post Meta Description settings page to configure the plugin

 == Frequently Asked Questions ==